Chinnima28/BrickBreaker/README.md

    Use the left and right arrow keys to move the paddle and keep the ball in play.

 ## Code Structure
-**BrickBreaker.java:** Contains the main method to start the game.
+-**BrickBreaker.java:** Contains the main method to start the game.
-**GamePanel.java:** Contains the game logic, rendering, and user input handling.
+-**GamePanel.java:** Contains the game logic, rendering, and user input handling.